 Acknowledgements.
-We want to thank all the data providers listed for making their data available.
-Also the Spanish Meteorological Agency (AEMET) for providing the HIRLAM model outputs used.
-This work was partially funded by the EU Horizon 2020 JERICO-NEXT (grant agreement No 654410) and EuroSea (grant agreement No 862626) projects, as well as MEDCLIC, a joint project between SOCIB and "La Caixa" Foundation.
-We would also like to thank Mélanie Juza, Eugenio Cutolo, Adèle Revelard, Eva Aguiar, Máximo Garcia-Jove, Sun Yong Kim and Alexander Barth for their technical support and fruitful discussions.
+We want to thank all the data providers listed for making their data available and the Spanish Meteorological Agency (AEMET) for providing the HIRLAM model outputs used.
+We would also like to thank Mélanie Juza, Eugenio Cutolo, Adèle Revelard, Eva Aguiar, Máximo Garcia-Jove, Sun Yong Kim, and Alexander Barth for their technical support and fruitful discussions.